oppia/creator-documentation/docs/creators/plan-lesson-content.rst

 Start with a Goal
 -----------------

-Every exploration should have a specific, measurable question in mind that the learner should be able to answer by the end.
+Each exploration should have a clear, measurable question that the learner can answer by the end.

 * **Example:** "What is the decimal equivalent of 1/2?"

-By working backward from this goal, you ensure that every card in your lesson serves a purpose in leading the learner to that final understanding.
+By working backwards from this goal, you can ensure that every lesson card moves the learner towards having the necessary understanding to answer such questions in the future.

 ---